finos/datahelix/docs/user/UserGuide.md

 - if a numeric field has a granularity of 1, it can only be satisfied with multiples of 1; the integer data type adds this constraint by default
 - if a decimal field has a granularity of 0.1, it can be satisfied by (for example) 1, 2, 1.1 or 1.2, but not 1.11 or 1.12

-Granularities must be powers of ten less than or equal to one (1, 0.1, 0.01, etc).
+Granularities must be powers of ten less than or equal to zero (1, 0.1, 0.01, etc).
 Note that it is possible to specify these granularities in scientific format eg 1E-10, 1E-15 where the _10_ and _15_ clearly distinguish that these numbers can have up to _10_ or _15_ decimal places respectively.
 Granularities outside these restrictions could be potentially useful (e.g. a granularity of 2 would permit only even numbers) but are not currently supported.

 Decimal fields currently default to the maximum granularity of 1E-20 (0.00000000000000000001) which means that numbers can be produced with up to 20 decimal places.
 This numeric granularity also dictates the smallest possible step between two numeric values, for example the next biggest decimal than _10_ is _10.00000000000000000001_.
 A user is able to add a `granularTo` constraint for a decimal value with coarser granularity (1, 0.1, 0.01...1E-18, 1E-19) but no finer granularity than 1E-20 is allowed.